-Learners following the Cambridge IGCSE (9-1) Computer Science syllabus develop their understanding of the main principles of problem solving using computers.
-They can apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
-Learners also develop a range of technical skills, as well as being able to effectively test and evaluate computing solutions.
+Cambridge IGCSE Computer Science helps learners develop an interest in computational thinking and an understanding of the principles of problem-solving using computers.
+They apply this understanding to create computer-based solutions to problems using algorithms and a high-level programming language.
+Learners also develop a range of technical skills, and the ability to effectively test and evaluate computing solutions.

-From 2019 this syllabus will be available in Administrative Zone 3 in both June and November.
+In June, this syllabus is available in Administrative zone 3 and for centres in Oman and UAE.
+In November, this syllabus is available in Administrative zone 3 only.
 Check the administrative zones for your school.

 Please note that if you make an entry for the 9-1 grading scale, it is not then possible to switch to the A*-G grading scale once the entries deadline has passed.
 If you find that you have accidentally made an entry for the 9-1 syllabus, you must withdraw and re-enter before the entries deadline.